-Status LED Description Link LEDs This green LED indicates whether the corresponding port link is up or down.
-(Ports 1 through 22, Mgmt) When this LED is not lit, it indicates that there is no signal on the corresponding port.
+Status LED Description Link, Tx/Rx LEDs This green LED indicates whether the corresponding port link is up or down and the status of the link activity for the corresponding port.
+(Ports 1 through 22, Mgmt) When this LED is not lit, it indicates that there is no signal on the corresponding port, or the link is down.
 When this LED is lit, there is an active connection (or link) between the corresponding port and the device that is using this connection.
-When this LED is flashing, the corresponding port is connected and online.
-Tx/Rx LEDs This green LED flashes to indicate the corresponding port link is (Ports 1 through 22, Mgmt) transmitting and receiving.
-Mode LEDs (Ports 11 through 22) This green LED indicates how each corresponding Omni Port pair (for example, 11/12) is configured.
-When this LED is not lit, it indicates the port pair is configured for Ethernet mode.
-When this LED is lit, it indicates the port pair is configured for FC mode.
-When this LED is flashing, it indicates one or both of the installed devices is not compatible with the mode configured (Ethernet/FC) for the port pair.
+When this LED is flashing, the corresponding port is connected and online, and link activity is occurring on that port.